 Dr Strange is a Marvel Comics superhero, although is different to most of the Marvel’s caped and masked crusaders in that he is a magician.
 Dr Strange first appeared in Strange Tales #110 in July 1963 and proved popular enough that this was retitled Doctor Strange in 1968.
 Dr Strange has remained a regular part of the Marvel line-up since, where his backstory as an arrogant surgeon who loses the use of his hands, undergoes mystical training in Tibet to become the Sorcerer Supreme and his ongoing battles with occult forces have been elaborated out, while he regularly interacts with other characters in the Marvel universe.
 Although there had been magician heroes in comics before – Dr Fate, Zatara and, most famously, Mandrake the Magician – what was distinctive about Doctor Strange was its move away from a stage magician as hero concept to an esoteric superhero.
 As a result, Doctor Strange became a comic-book filled with arcane states of mind, astral planes and elemental forces.
 In particular, what made Doctor Strange into a cult item in the 1970s was Steve Ditko’s wildly colourful and frequently psychedelic artwork.

 Dr Strange has often been suggested as a film property.
 Wes Craven expressed interest in a film adaptation throughout the 1990s.
-During the massive boom in live-action Marvel Comics properties during the 00s following hits like X-Men (2000), Spider-Man (2002) et al, Dr Strange has been mentioned as a possible film, most persistently to have been directed by Guillermo Del Toro, before it was officially made as part of the Marvel Cinematic Universe as Doctor Strange (2016) directed by Scott Derrickson and starring Benedict Cumberbatch.
+During the massive boom in live-action Marvel Comics properties during the 00s following hits like X-Men (2000), Spider-Man (2002) et al, Dr Strange has been mentioned as a possible film, most persistently to have been directed by Guillermo Del Toro, before it was officially made as part of the Marvel Cinematic Universe as Doctor Strange (2016) and Doctor Strange in the Multiverse of Madness (2022) starring Benedict Cumberbatch.
 The only actual Dr Strange film during this period however has been the animated Doctor Strange (2007), while there was also Full Moon’s Doctor Mordrid (1992) was also an uncredited version of Dr Strange that did a fine, low-budgeted capturing of the essence of the comic-book.